-A crew of 16 Indiana electric cooperative lineworkers traveled to Guatemala Sunday as part of an international initiative to bring electricity to a developing area in Guatemala.
-“Project Indiana: Empowering Global Communities for a Better Tomorrow” will bring electricity to …Read More.
+Crew of lineworkers to empower a global community for a better tomorrow A crew of 14 Indiana electric cooperative lineworkers traveled to Guatemala Sunday as part of an international initiative to bring electricity to a developing area in Guatemala.
+“Project …Read More.

-Thirteen lineworkers graduated Saturday, Jan.
-28, from Indiana Electric Cooperatives’ apprenticeship program, Rural Electric Apprentice Program (REAP).
+Twenty-one lineworkers graduated Saturday from Indiana Electric Cooperatives’ apprenticeship program, Rural Electric Apprentice Program (REAP).
 REAP is a four-year program that professionally trains apprentice lineworkers from across Indiana.
-Graduates complete 576 hours of classroom-related study and 8,000 hours …Read More.
+Graduates complete 576 hours of classroom-related study and 8,000 hours of on-the-job …Read More.

 Indiana’s electric cooperatives will host the fifth annual “Indiana’s Electric Cooperative Community Day” Friday, Oct.
 12. Twenty-six of Indiana’s electric cooperatives will complete a project that meets a specific need within their service area.
 Working side-by-side, Indiana’s electric cooperatives will …Read More.